steffi-s/link-checker/README.md

 # README

-Very simple link checker in JavaScript an JQuery, which detects, and marks dead links.
+Very simple link checker in JavaScript and JQuery, which detects, and marks dead links.

 ## Features